2026 Farm Share

 Fall share payment

 *Payment flexibility - we understand many of our members have differing financial situations and we are able and willing to offer limited payment plans, as needed.
-Please ask us if you need any accommodation.
+Please contact us privately to pursue those options.

 Understanding What is in Your Share

 Being a part of Old Tavern Farm’s CSA Farm Share is a wonderful way to bring seasonal produce into your home, have an excuse to visit the farm each week, and support our mission.
-We hope you enjoy and value all aspects of your share membership, including special events and the compost program described below.
+We hope you enjoy and value all aspects of your share membership, including special events and preorder options.

 Vegetables: Your share is made up of vegetables & fruit, and varies based on seasonality, each week.
 For those of you who aren’t so crazy about greens and root crops, but can’t live without summer squash and tomatoes (or vice-versa), we have structured our membership options to allow you to choose your produce with some seasonality (Weekly Peak).
 Though not inclusive of everything we grow, what follows is a list of crops typically available by season:

-• Spring: Baby leaf lettuce, head lettuce, spinach, Swiss chard, kale, collards, mustard greens, kohlrabi, beets, turnips, radishes, spring onions, garlic scapes, carrots, broccolini, sugar snaps, green garlic, broccoli, peas, arugula, Asian greens (choi, etc.), cabbage, herbs & strawberries
+• Spring: Baby leaf lettuce, head lettuce, spinach, Swiss chard, kale, collards, mustard greens, kohlrabi, beets, turnips, radishes, spring onions, green garlic, garlic scapes, spring onions, carrots, broccolini, peas, green garlic, broccoli, arugula, Asian greens (choi, etc.), cabbage, herbs & strawberries.

-• Summer: tomatoes, sweet peppers, hot peppers, cucumbers, zucchini, summer squash, carrots, onions, potatoes, sweet potato greens, garlic, beets, Swiss chard, beans, eggplant, lettuce & baby leaf/micro greens, cantaloupe, sweet corn, herbs, peaches, nectarines & pears
+• Summer: tomatoes, sweet peppers, hot peppers, cucumbers, zucchini, summer squash, carrots, onions, potatoes, sweet potato greens, garlic, beets, Swiss chard, beans, eggplant, lettuce & baby leaf/micro greens, melons, blueberries, blackberries, sweet corn, herbs, peaches, nectarines & pears.

-• Fall: arugula, braising greens mix, lettuce, kale, collards, sweet peppers, Swiss chard, beets, turnips, radishes, garlic, kohlrabi, winter squash, sweet potatoes, Asian greens, cabbage, broccoli, Brussels sprouts, pumpkins, cauliflower, mushrooms, herbs & apples
+• Fall: arugula, braising greens, lettuce, kale, collards, sweet peppers, Swiss chard, beets, turnips, radishes, garlic, kohlrabi, winter squash, sweet potatoes, Asian greens, cabbage, broccoli, Brussels sprouts, pumpkins, cauliflower, mushrooms, herbs & apples

 Fruit: fruit has been a welcome addition in your share.
 We grow strawberries, blackberries and blueberries, and other crops such as peaches, apples, pears, and are purchased from local farms and orchards and are of the highest quality.